 Other ways to get cheaper insurance

-If you’re just getting started with driving, you get a discount at every stage of Ontario’s graduated licensing system, so move through it as quickly as possible.
+If you’re just getting started with driving, you get a discount at every stage of Ontario’s graduated licensing system, so move through it as quickly as possible (click for more on the G1 and the G2 licences).
 Taking a driver training course can help too to reduce the risk insurers might see in you.
 If you’ve already done so, make sure that you have brought this up with your broker or agent.

 And if you’re a student, say so and don’t be shy to ask about any special discounts that may be available to you.
 Some insurers may offer a special rate.